aws-samples/sagemaker-end-to-end-workshop/README.md

 Losing customers is costly for any business.
 Identifying unhappy customers early on gives you a chance to offer them incentives to stay.
 In this workshop we'll use machine learning (ML) for automated identification of unhappy customers, also known as customer churn prediction.

-In this workshop we will use Gradient Boosted Trees to Predict Mobile Customer Departure.
+In this workshop we will use Gradient Boosted Trees (XGBoost) to Predict Mobile Customer Departure.

 ## The Data